In-context Learning with Retrieved Demonstrations for Language Models: A Survey: Discussion of Future Direction

 \section{Discussion of Future Direction}

 \paragraph{Retrieve Demonstrations From Raw Text} Much research assumes the availability of annotated samples that can be utilized as a retrieval corpus.
 Yet, when faced with a novel task, it is often the case that no such training dataset exists.
-While there are preliminary efforts to create pseudo demonstrations from open-ended corpora like Wikipedia~\citep{lyu2022z}, the proposed method is restricted to classification tasks.
+While there are preliminary efforts to create pseudo demonstrations from open-ended corpora like Wikipedia~\citep{lyu2022z}, the proposed method is restricted to classification tasks and the label to the demonstrations are randomly assigned.
 A potential approach to obtain pseudo demonstrations for generation tasks is ~\citet{wan2023better}, where they assume a set of unlabelled queries available (without ground truth labels), and use LLMs to generate chain-of-thoughts and answers and then apply self-consistency~\citep{wang2022self} to select high-quality demonstrations to form pseudo demonstrations pool.
-Combining such a method with a demonstration retriever can potentially lead to better performance.
+Employing this method of generating answers with sentences retrieved from a free-form corpus could potentially create high-quality pseudo demonstrations.

 \paragraph{Choosing the Type of Retriever} Another critical consideration in this domain is the selection of the type of retriever.
 The options range from neural model retrievers and sparse retrievers to template-based retrievers.
 The objectives range from similarity and diversity to complexity.
 Current research implies that no single type has emerged as universally superior.
 This leads to an important open question: Is there a potential for a specific type of retriever to consistently yield superior performance across a variety of tasks?
 Investigating this will be a key direction for future research.